roc-lang/roc/BUILDING_FROM_SOURCE.md

 sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"
 ```

-For macOS, you can run `brew install llvm` (but before you do so, check the version with `brew info llvm`--if it's 10.0.1, you may need to install a slightly older version)
+For macOS, you can run `brew install llvm` (but before you do so, check the version with `brew info llvm`--if it's 10.0.1, you may need to install a slightly older version.
+See below for details.)

 There are also plenty of alternative options at http://releases.llvm.org/download.html